 Doing Business records the time and cost associated with the logistical process of exporting and importing goods.
-Under the new methodology introduced this year, Doing Business measures the time and cost (excluding tariffs) associated with three sets of procedures-documentary compliance, border compliance and domestic transport-within the overall process of exporting or importing a shipment of goods.
+Under the new methodology introduced this year, Doing Business measures the time and cost (excluding tariffs) associated with three sets of procedures-documentary compliance, border compliance and domestic transport within the overall process of exporting or importing a shipment of goods.
 The most recent round of data collection for the project was completed in June 2015.

-Trading Across Borders in Malaysia
+Trading Across Borders in Philippines

-Trading across borders in Malaysia is easier than most ASEAN economies.
+Trading across borders in the Philippines is easier than in Vietnam and even in China.

-Enforcing contracts in Malaysia takes a long time but the cost is relatively low
+Enforcing contracts in the Philippines takes almost 3 years but the cost is relatively low